intel/llvm/sycl/doc/KernelProgramCache.md

 caching.
 The cache is per-context and it caches underlying objects of non interop kernels and programs.

+*Use-case #3.* Rebuild of all programs on SYCL application restart:
-Also JIT compilation for cases when an application contains huge amount of device code (big kernels or multiple kernels) may take significant time.
+JIT compilation for cases when an application contains huge amount of device code (big kernels or multiple kernels) may take significant time.
 The kernels and programs are rebuilt on every program restart.
 AOT compilation can be used to avoid that but it ties application to specific backend runtime version(s) and predefined HW configuration(s).
-As a general solution it is reasonable to have kernel/program cache which works between application restarts (e.g. cache on disk for device code built for specific HW/SW configuration).
+As a general solution it is reasonable to have program persistent cache which works between application restarts (e.g. cache on disk for device code built for specific HW/SW configuration).

 <a name="what-is-program">1</a>: Here "program" means an internal SYCL runtime
 object corresponding to a device code module or native binary defining a set of